DockerJamaica/docker.training/nodejs/angularjs-mongodb.rst

 ..

-    Note: The reason why we choose to use Node version 8.10 image is because some of the dependencies for the AngularJS app are depreciated in newer version of node.
+    Note: The reason why we choose to use Node version 8.10 image is because some of the dependencies for the Angular app are depreciated in newer version of node.
     see `https://hub.docker.com/_/node <https://www.google.com/url?q=https://hub.docker.com/_/node>`_